ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

    1. The majority of the messages are warnings.
 However, this is not a problem.
 We are considering a simplified scenario and therefore do not include specific kinematics or actuator parameters or deviations.
-As a result, ``ARTIST`` automatically uses the default values.
-In this case, this behavior is expected and we can ignore the warnings.
+As a result, ``ARTIST`` throws a warning and automatically uses the default values.
+This behavior is expected and we can ignore the warnings.
    2. The remaining messages are info messages.
 These messages indicate which objects are being loaded from the HDF5 file and provide additional details about them.